jecnua/puppet-elasticsearch5test/README.md

 This is a quick test to check how the new puppet module for es works.
 It installs *java* by itself.

+*NOTES*:

+- Installing or removing a plugin later doesn't seem to works
+- Reverting the version doesn't seem to work

 ## Testing

 Test kitchen works in two steps: first you need to _converge_